 Peter Volpe, Artistic Director and Voice Teacher

-Peter Volpe is associate professor of music in voice at the Indiana University Jacobs School of Music.
+Peter Volpe is professor of music in voice at the Indiana University Jacobs School of Music.
 Praised for his “stentorian and robust bass” by The New York Times, American bass Volpe continually receives critical and popular acclaim across four continents for his powerful command and rich texture of his timbre.
 He has performed at leading opera houses, including the Metropolitan Opera, Washington National Opera, Lyric Opera of Chicago, and San Francisco Opera, among many others.

 Possessing a vast repertoire of over 90 roles in six languages in a career spanning more than 35 years, his captivating style and interpretive skills embrace the depth of every historical and fictional character he embodies.
 Of his portrayal of Prince Gremin in Eugene Onegin, Opera News applauded his ability “to create in his single aria and scene an impressive dignity.
 His full-bodied bass and great candor of tone, together with his intelligent interpretation, won him a well-deserved ovation.”